Reading time: About 1 minute

 How does sleep affect your writing?
 Let me count the ways…

-Still, in today’s fast-paced world, I know it can be hard to get enough sleep.
-In a Psychology Today blog post titled “11 Things That Can Interfere With Your Sleep,” clinical psychologist Michael Breus outlines a variety of reasons that might rob you of your shut-eye.
+Still, in today’s fast-paced world, I know it’s hard to get enough sleep.
+In a Psychology Today blog post titled “11 Things That Can Interfere With Your Sleep,” clinical psychologist Michael Breus outlines a variety of issues that might rob you of your shut-eye.

-Some of them — like his warning about the blue light from cellphones — have had lots of publicity recently, but I was intrigued to learn about his specific tips that I hadn’t heard before.
+Some of them — like his warning about the blue light from cellphones — have had lots of publicity recently, but it interested me to learn about some of his other specific tips.

 For example, did you know that the best room temperature for sleeping is about 18 degrees C (65 degrees F).
 I had always thought it was higher than that.
 But I was even more intrigued to read his detailed thoughts about temperature.
 As Breus puts it: